Not Worth Mentioning? A Pilot Study on Salient Proposition Annotation: Limitations

 \section{Limitations}

 This pilot study covers only the test set of one corpus, limited to contemporary English.
 Although we believe the quality of both the EDU segmentation and the summaries in GUM is high, our annotations are by definition only as good as these underlying sources of information.
-The error analysis in this short paper is limited to a few examples due to space, and more can and should be discussed in our presentation (and, given more space, in the final version of this paper).
+The error analysis in this short paper is limited to a few examples due to space.
 We also recognize that agreement on the proposition alignment task is still far from perfect, and are using our experiences from this study to refine guidelines for the final adjudicated data release.
-We look forward to feedback from reviewers and workshop participants on ways to make the data as consistent and reproducible as possible.
+We look forward to feedback from the community on ways to make the data as consistent and reproducible as possible.